 The greatness of a community is most accurately measured by the compassionate actions of its members.— Coretta Scott King

 Laura believes in the power of community and human connection to drive transformative change.
-Her career has focused on mitigating the impacts of natural disasters and climate-change for communities across the globe.
-She brings both international nonprofit and domestic public sector experience that inform her approach to coalition building and stakeholder engagement.
+Her career has focused on mitigating the impacts of natural disasters and climate change for communities across the globe.
+She brings both international nonprofit and domestic public sector experiences that inform her approach to coalition building and stakeholder engagement.
 She is passionate about advancing global efforts to promote human and environmental health, to advance social equity, and to build a safer and more just home for future generations.

 Her areas of expertise include: